California Cabernet Sauvignon: Styles, Regions, and Top Bottles

 Common Misconceptions

-Misconception: Napa Valley Cabernet is synonymous with California Cabernet.
+Misconception: All Napa Valley Cabernet is hillside wine.

 Checklist or Steps